 Every morning Head Chef James Golding meets with his forager Garry Eveleigh and kitchen gardener Alex to discuss which vegetables and other ingredients are in perfect condition and then they develop the restaurant’s dishes based on this offer.

 Uncomplicated and simple British garden food, true to the micro seasons and influenced by the forest and coast, with the emphasis squarely on fresh, clean flavours.
 What can’t be grown in our Kitchen Garden, or in the extensive vegetable and fruit beds, is sourced locally – our further commitment to the 25 mile menu.
-[Official Website]
+[The Pig Hotel]

 The menu is divided into five categories: Piggy Bites, Starters & Small Plates, Literally Picked This Morning, Forest & Solent, Garden Sides and Puddings.
 We started we a few bites to share across the table (I only tasted the Brock Eggs which I loved).